Request accessible format of this publication.

 2.5.3 Potential conflict of interest

-Notwithstanding Section 2.5.2 of these Guidelines, an application to establish an apprenticeship or traineeship may be dismissed if the Commissioner is satisfied that the business relationship between the employer and the proposed apprentice/trainee is such that it may present a conflict of interest that affects the capacity of the parties to meet their obligations under the training contract and the A&T Act, 2001.
+Notwithstanding Section 2.5.2 of these Guidelines, an application to establish an apprenticeship or traineeship may be dismissed if the Commissioner is satisfied that the business relationship between the employer and the proposed apprentice/trainee is such that it may present a conflict of interest that affects the capacity of the parties to meet their obligations under the training contract and the Apprenticeship and Traineeship Act 2001.

 Where a potential conflict of interest is identified, the Commissioner will assess each application on its merits in relation to this requirement.